Email Domain Health Checker

 ## Topic Overview

 A sending domain has several public signals that work together.
 MX, SPF, DKIM, DMARC, BIMI, MTA-STS, TLS reporting, and basic DNS identity all tell inbox providers something about whether the domain is maintained and trustworthy.
-This health checker gives a broad view without replacing the deeper single-purpose tools.
+The email domain health checker gives a broad view without replacing the deeper single-purpose tools.
 For the main setup sequence, read [Sender Domains and Email Authentication](https://mailrith.com/guides/sender-domains-and-authentication.md#steps).

-Use this tool when you want a quick domain-level audit before sending from a new brand domain, subdomain, or email delivery setup.
+Use the email domain health checker when you want a quick domain-level audit before sending from a new brand domain, subdomain, or email delivery setup.
 The result helps you decide which specialized checker to open next, such as SPF, DKIM, DMARC, BIMI, or TLS reporting.
 If the domain has mail-server identity issues, [DNS, PTR, and Reverse DNS](https://mailrith.com/guides/dns-and-reverse-dns.md#steps) explains the DNS pieces in plain language.

 - MX records and mail server hosts